Legal Foundations of Liens in Massachusetts

 Can a Homeowner Initiate Lien Removal?

-Massachusetts fundamental property law allows homeowners to remove liens on their own.
-Knowing these rights is crucial to properly navigating the lien removal process.
+Yes.
+Massachusetts fundamental property law lets homeowners remove liens on their own, and knowing that right makes the lien removal process far less intimidating.

 Preventing Future Liens